ArbinTimilsina/DevanagariCharacterRecognization/README.md

 ```
 jupyter notebook model_training.ipynb
 ```
-Make sure to change the kernel to envAutoComplete using the drop-down menu (Kernel > Change kernel > envDevRecognization)
+Make sure to change the kernel to envDevRecognization using the drop-down menu (Kernel > Change kernel > envDevRecognization)